RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 I've collected some of my favorites in a separate file, [Tips_From_Writers](https://github.com/RichardDooling/Law_and_Literature/tree/master/Tips).

-And at bottom I've included some of my favorite writing and storytelling resources, websites and books.
+I've included some of my favorite writing and storytelling resources, websites and books.

 ## Class Discussions